 Many of these activities listed are my daughter’s favorite quiet time toys!

-Quiet Time Activities for 3 Year Olds
+Quiet Time Toys for 3 Year Olds

 When looking for quiet time toys, it’s great to have something that pulls double-duty.
 In the case of this tray puzzle, it’s double-duty times three!
 Keep your toddler puzzled and occupied with this 6-in-1 farm animal puzzle.